Cartmel – The Food Lovers Village

 The top-quality cheese on sale here is handpicked and bought when they are at their best (cheese quality varies throughout the year as does the grass that the livestock grazes on).

-Cartmel Cheese shop also has a great selection of local artisan bread, freshly baked 7 days a week a mile down the valley.
+Cartmel Cheese shop also has a great selection of local artisan bread, freshly baked a mile down the valley.